nidhi31jain/teachme/touchpoint.md

 Call by value - The caller and calee has different varialbes Call by reference - The caller and the calee has same variables

-Creating Objects
-  - new
-  - Class.forName().newInstance()
-  - clone() - Should implement Clonable Interface
-  - Deserialization - Reading from File

-Object class methods
-  - clone - Class should implement Clonable Interface
-  - equals
-  - finalize , called by Garbage collector to garbage collect
-  - getClass
-  - hashCode
-  - wait , Causes the current thread to wait until another thread invokes the notify() method or the notifyAll() method for this object.
-  - Notify all - Wakes up a single thread that is waiting on this object's monitor.

 Method return Type
   - You can reurn an object which is of same type , or a Subclass of it